-2.28-Taking the vote
+2.28-Taking the vote; post-meeting record of missed vote

 (1) The chair shall declare the result of all votes and shall cause same to be entered on the records of the committee, but if any member questions the declared result of a voice vote, then by a show of hands by two (2) members the chair shall count the yeas and nays.
 When the committee is equally divided, the question shall be lost.